scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

 Default values for the abundance and ionization equilibrium files as well as the units for wavelength (cm, :math:`\mathrm{\mathring{A}}`, or eV) and energy (ergs or photons) can be set in the users :code:`chiantirc` file, located in :code:`~/.chianti/chiantirc`.
 These settings are stored in :code:`ChiantiPy.tools.data.Defaults` and can be changed at anytime.

-Unless otherwise noted, all units are in cgs, with the exception of wavelength which is recorded in angstroms (:math:`\mathrm{\mathring{A}}`).
+Unless otherwise noted, all quantities are expressed in the cgs unit system, with the exception of wavelengths which are recorded in angstroms (:math:`\mathrm{\mathring{A}}`).
 As discussed above, some energies in the CHIANTI atomic database, particularly those pertaining to levels in an atom, may be stored in :math:`\mathrm{cm}^{-1}` for convenience (i.e. with :math:`h=c=1`, a common convention in atomic physics).
 Results of any calculation in ChiantiPy will always be returned in cgs (unless explicitly stated in the :code:`chiantirc` file, e.g. photons instead of ergs).

 Common Calculations and API
 ---------------------------
-ChiantiPy contains several core objects for interacting with the data in the CHIANTI atomic database and performing many common calculations with these data.
-A summary of these objects can be found in Table :ref:`chiantipyapi`.
-These core objects can be roughly divided into two categories: those that deal with information and calculations about individual ions and those that aggregate information over a range of ions in order to perform some calculation.
+The majority of the ChiantiPy codebase is divided into two modules: :code:`tools` and :code:`core`.
+The former contains utility and helper functions that are mostly for internal use.
+The latter contains the primary objects for interacting with the data in the CHIANTI atomic database and performing many common calculations with these data.
+A summary of the objects in :code:`core` can be found in Table :ref:`chiantipyapi`.
+These objects can be roughly divided into two categories: those that deal with information and calculations about individual ions and those that aggregate information over a range of ions in order to perform some calculation.
 The :code:`ion` and :code:`Continuum` objects calculate emissivity information related to specific ions while the :code:`ioneq`, :code:`spectrum`, and :code:`radLoss` require information from multiple ions and/or elements.

-.. table:: The public API of ChiantiPy. :label:`chiantipyapi`
+.. table:: The primary objects in the public API of ChiantiPy. :label:`chiantipyapi`

    +-------------------+-----------------------------------------------------------------------+
    | Object Name       | Description                                                           |